kelseym8/dspg-training/README.md

 An automerge happens when you edit a file in different locations and a merge conflict happens when you edit it in the same location

-Edit this doc in yo
+MG: Edit this in your own doc
+MG: look at us becoming computer geeks!!!